marklogic-community/corb2/METRICS.md

     * Average transaction time
     * Total tasks
     * Total Number of failed tasks
+    * Current and average transactions per second
+    * Estimated time of completion
  * **Are connection strings or passwords logged to the error log?**
     * No.
 * **How can I save the metrics as a Document to the database?**
-    * METRICS-DB-NAME property will be used to save the mertrics document to the database.
+    * METRICS-DB-NAME property will be used to save the metrics document to the database.
     * Default format for metrics document is XML.
     * METRICS-DB-NAME is the only required option for the document to be saved to the database.
 If this option is not specified the document will not be saved to the Database.
 * **Setting the METRICS-DB-NAME option also log it to the server log?**